 The following are some of the frequently asked questions about cotton:

-Texas, whose 3-year average production was over 6.2 million bales of cotton for the years 2006 through 2008, is the leading cotton-producing state.
+Texas, whose 3-year average production was almost 5.5 million bales of cotton for the years 2010 through 2012, is the leading cotton-producing state.

 A bale of cotton weighs about 500 pounds.